-Sort tags on color – When checked keywords are first sorted on color then name.
-If this is not checked color does not affect keyword sort order.
+Sort tags on color – When checked, keywords are sorted on color, then name.
+If this is not checked, color does not affect keyword sort order.

 Run action on video double-click – Assign a user-created action to be run when double-clicking a video.
-If no action is assigned the video is played in the integrated video player.
+The video is played in the integrated video player if no action is assigned.

 Scrub timeline on mouseover – When moving the mouse over the thumbnail ni the video catalog window, the program will map the horizontal movement over the thumbnail to a time in the video and show the closest captured thumbnail.
 Double-click to play the video from that time.
 Press shift to not update the thumbnail.

 Group scene search result – Group the result from a scene search in the scene search window on the scene video.

 Scale to fit – Should the program try to scale the thumbnails so no vertical scrolling is needed?
 When this option is checked, and a video is selected, the program will try to scale the thumbnails as large as possible but at the same time try to scale them so that all thumbnails fit on the screen without scrolling.
 This is done given the constraint set for scaling.